Terms of Reference

 • Stadium development and projects

-• Sustainability and corporate and social responsibility initiatives
+• Sustainability of the Club and game, corporate and social responsibility initiatives

 • Improving fan products and services